xfhelen/MMBench/README.md

 <img src=".\figures\image-20230726132334520.png" alt="image-20230726132334520" style="zoom:25%;" />

-## Ⅳ. Profiling Code
+## Ⅳ. Profiling Method and Code

+### Nsight System and Nsight Computeare

-Nsight System, and Nsight Computeare measurement scripts are  provided in the [scripts](https://github.com/xfhelen/MMBench/tree/main/scripts) folder.
+Nsight System and Nsight Computeare measurement scripts are  provided in the [*scripts*](https://github.com/xfhelen/MMBench/tree/main/scripts) folder.
+You can follow instructions there to run experiments.

+### Pytorch Profiler

 The code for measuring using the Pytorch Profiler is contained within each application's own folder.
+The result will be generated in the *log* folder.

 ## Ⅴ. Acknowledgement